-Your pet is recovering from their treatment for tick paralysis.
-Please follow your Greencross Vet’s instructions and carefully read the following information so that you can provide your pet with the right aftercare when they return home.
+If your pet is recovering from their treatment for tick paralysis, please follow your Greencross Vet’s instructions and carefully read the following information so that you can provide your pet with the right aftercare when they return home.

 Rest and exercise

 It is essential that your dog or cat is kept quiet and rested.
 They should not be allowed to exercise or run around for the 10-14 days or so following their treatment for tick paralysis.
 There may still be residual tick toxin in your pet’s body and exercise, stress and heat will all be detrimental to their health.